Herman Saatkamp: Santayana scholarship

-A scholar on philosopher George Santayana, Saatkamp is Senior and Founding Editor of the Santayana Edition.
+A scholar on philosopher George Santayana, Saatkamp is senior and founding editor of the Santayana Edition.
 The Santayana Edition produces The Works of George Santayana, a critical edition of Santayana's published and unpublished writings.
-Saatkamp was the General Editor and director of the Santayana Edition for over twenty-five years.
+Saatkamp was the general editor and director of the Santayana Edition for over twenty-five years.
 He was also the co-founder and co-editor of Overheard in Seville: The Bulletin of the Santayana Society.
 In May 1992, Saatkamp organized the first International Conference on George Santayana in Avila, Spain, and delivered a paper titled "Santayana: The Popular Stranger."
 He also delivered a major address to the International Congress for George Santayana in Italy in 2012.
-Saatkamp's works on Santayana include five volumes (in twelve books) of The Works of George Santayana, which he co-edited as the General Editor of the Santayana Edition.
+Saatkamp's works on Santayana include five volumes (in twelve books) of The Works of George Santayana, which he co-edited as the general editor of the Santayana Edition.

 Personal life

 Saatkamp is married to Dorothy Saatkamp, who worked in special education, focusing on learning disabilities.
-The couple has two children and two granddaughters.
+The couple has two children, three granddaughters and one grandson.
+In 2015, Saatkamp's son Joseph married former child actress Lauren King who played Kathy in the first 3 seasons of the popular children's television series, Barney & Friends.